 All full-time Park City employees are part of the Utah Retirement System (URS) defined benefit program.
 The City is required by statute to contribute a certain percentage of employee pay toward the URS pool annually.
-During FY20, URS required an 18.47% contribution for general municipal employees and 34.04% for sworn officers.
-For FY21, URS will not increase, and will remain at FY20 levels, 18.47% for general municipal employees and 34.04% for sworn officers.
+For FY22, URS will not increase, and will remain at FY21 levels.